Being aware of the tax breaks that you may qualify for as a resident physician can help minimize the taxes you pay.

 3. Moving expenses

-If you moved at least 40 kilometres to be closer to a new work location in the past tax year, you may be able to deduct allowable moving expenses against employment income earned at the new location.
-Moving expenses can include things like transportation and storage costs, travel expenses, temporary living expenses, the cost of cancelling a lease, and various other moving-related costs.
+If you moved at least 40 kilometres to be closer to a new work location in the past tax year, you may be able to claim a tax deduction for your moving expenses.
+Moving expenses can include things like transportation and storage costs, travel expenses, temporary living expenses, the cost of cancelling a lease, and utility connections and disconnections.

 Tip: If you have sold and/or purchased a home due to your move, you may be able to claim advertising, notary or legal fees, real estate commission, property transfer taxes, and other registration costs.